whatwedo/dde/README.md

 # Known problems

-* Files of filesystem mapped with docker-sync will get group id `0` as owner.
+* Files of filesystem mapped with docker-sync will get owner group with id `0`.

 ## TODO:

-* Apache Config UID
+* Linux testing

 ## License